 Other ways to use origami gifts and decorations include:

-- Giving a small child instructions to origami animals they can make themselves
+- Giving a small child instructions to origami toys they can make themselves

 - Using an origami box to give jewelry

 - Folding towel origami figures for a newlywed couple that registered for linens

 - Some origami enthusiasts use discarded figures in place of packing materials when they ship gifts to loved ones far away.

 Holiday Origami Decorations

 Folding origami decorations for use as holiday decorations ensures you have the most unique decorations - and some of the most beautiful.
 Origami Christmas stars, origami ornaments, and an origami Christmas tree will make your Christmas decorations stand out.
 Valentine's Day will be even more special with heart origami decorations.
 Origami balloons make excellent decorations for any holiday.

 Decorating with origami figures is economical and eye catching.
 Use holiday figures, such as Christmas trees or hearts, for quick and easy seasonal décor changes.
 Add regular decorative items to your basic everyday decor, too.
 Add an origami flower bouquet to a vase or fold a paper bowl to set on an end table.